expo/expo/docs/pages/guides/color-schemes.md

 }
 ```

-In EAS Build and custom development builds you'll need to install the native module `expo-system-ui` otherwise the `userInterfaceStyle` property will be ignored.
-Running `expo config --type introspect` will warn if the project is misconfigured:
+You'll also need to install the native module `expo-system-ui` otherwise the `userInterfaceStyle` property will be ignored.
+Running `npx expo config --type introspect` will warn if the project is misconfigured:

 ```
 » android: userInterfaceStyle: Install expo-system-ui in your project to enable this feature.
 ```

-### Bare projects
+### Manual setup

+> Follow this guide if your project is **not** using [Expo Prebuild](/workflow/prebuild) to generate the native `ios` and `android` directories continuously.

 #### iOS configuration